Reduviidae

-The Reduviidae is a large cosmopolitan family of the order Hemiptera (true bugs).
-Among the Hemiptera and together with the Nabidae almost all species are terrestrial ambush predators: most other predatory Hemiptera are aquatic.
-The main examples of nonpredatory Reduviidae are some blood-sucking ectoparasites in the subfamily Triatominae.
-Though spectacular exceptions are known, most members of the family are fairly easily recognizable; they have a relatively narrow neck, sturdy build, and a formidable curved proboscis (sometimes called a rostrum).
+The Reduviidae is a large cosmopolitan family of the suborder Heteroptera of the order Hemiptera (true bugs).
+Among the Hemiptera and together with the Nabidae almost all species are terrestrial ambush predators; most other predatory Hemiptera are aquatic.
+The main examples of non-predatory Reduviidae are some blood-sucking ectoparasites in the subfamily Triatominae, with a few species from South America noted for their ability to transmit Chagas disease.
+Though spectacular exceptions are known, most members of the family are fairly easily recognizable: they have a relatively narrow neck, sturdy build, and formidable curved proboscis (sometimes called a rostrum).
 Large specimens should be handled with caution, if at all, because they sometimes defend themselves with a very painful stab from the proboscis.

 Taxonomy

-The Reduviidae are members of the suborder Heteroptera of the order Hemiptera.
 The family members are almost all predatory, except for a few blood-sucking species, some of which are important as disease vectors.
 About 7000 species have been described, in more than 20 recognized subfamilies, making it one of the largest families in the Hemiptera.

 The name Reduviidae is derived from the type genus, Reduvius.
 That name, in turn, comes from the Latin reduvia, meaning "hangnail" or "remnant".
 Possibly this name was inspired by the lateral flanges on the abdomen of many species.